-Term Paper: Weighings for evaluation of term paper: Unide: 0.25: Presentation & Defence 0.25: and Contert.
-0.50.
+Term Paper: Weightage for evaluation of term paper: Guide: 0.25; Presentation & Defence 0.25; and Content: 0.50.

-Evaluation of Term Paper: The Director & Senior Professor oppoints an evaluation committee for term paper consisting of three members from among the facility of IIPS.
-First, the committee members independently assess the 'mail presentation and defence' of the student and submit their grades to the Controller of Examinations.
-Second, the committee members independently evaluate the control of the 'final term proter' submitted by the student and submit their grades to the Controller of its animations.
-The average of the evaluation is considered for the final prote of the form paper.
+Evaluation of Term Paper: The Director & Senior Professor appoints an evaluation committee for term paper consisting of three members from among the faculty of IIPS.
+First, the committee members independently assess the 'oral presentation and defence' of the student and submit their grade to the Controller of Examinations.
+Second, the committee members independently evaluate the content of the 'final term paper' submitted by the student and submit their grades to the Controller of Examinations.
+The average of the evaluation is considered for the final grade of the term paper.

-Best Term Paper Award: The Director & Sr. Professor appoints a committee consisting of three external experts for recommending the award of the less term paper.
+Best Term Paper Award: The Director & Sr. Professor appoints a committee consisting of three external experts for recommending the award of the best term paper.
 The term papers of top five ranks (based on the combined score of content, presentation and defence) are placed before the committee.
-The external members evaluate term paper and submit their recommendation in a scaled envertual the Controller of Forminutions.
+The external members evaluate term paper and submit their recommendation in a sealed cover to the Controller of Examinations.

-Viva vice: Director & Sr. Professor constitutes a contribute comprising of one external examiner and three/four internal examiners that the viva-voce.
-The three four internal examiners shall comprise of one senior professor (Chairperson), one/lwo feetility members (and one programme co-ordinator.
+Viva voce: Director & Sr. Professor constitutes a committee comprising of one external examiner and three/four internal examiners for the viva-voce.
+The three/four internal examiners shall comprise of one senior professor (Chairperson), one/two faculty members (and one programme co-ordinator.
 The committee members independently evaluate the performance of the students in the viva-voce and assign their grades.
 To arrive the final viva-voce grade, the average of the evaluation of the members is considered.

-Evaluation of Term Paper: The Director & Senior Professor appoints an evaluation committee for dispertation consisting of three members from among the faculty of IIPS.
-First, the committee members independently assess the 'oral presentation and defence' of the Student and submit their grade to the Controllec of Evaminations.
-Second, the committee members independently evaluate the content of the 'bual dispertation' submitted by the student and submit their grades to the Controller of Evaminations.
-To arrive the final term paper grade, the average of overall all graces of Guide, Presentation & Defence, and Content is considered.
+Evaluation of Term Paper: The Director & Senior Professor appoints an evaluation committee for dissertation consisting of three members from among the faculty of IIPS.
+First, the committee members independently assess the 'oral presentation and defence' of the student and submit their grade to the Controller of Examinations.
+Second, the committee members independently evaluate the content of the 'final dissertation' submitted by the student and submit their grades to the Controller of Examinations.
+To arrive the final term paper grade, the average of overall all grades of Guide, Presentation & Defence, and Content is considered.

-Best Term Paper: The Director & Senior Professor appoints a committee consisting of these external experts for recommending the award of the best dissertation.
-The discritations of top five ranks (based on the combined score of content, presentation and defence) are placed before the committee.
+Best Term Paper: The Director & Senior Professor appoints a committee consisting of three external experts for recommending the award of the best dissertation.
+The dissertations of top five ranks (based on the combined score of content, presentation and defence) are placed before the committee.
 The external members evaluate dissertations and submit their recommendation in a sealed cover to the Controller of Examinations.

-Viva voce: Director & Sr. Professor constitutes a committee comprising of one external examiner and three/four internal examiners shall comprise of one sector professor (Chairperson), one/two faculty members and one programme co-ordinator.
+Viva voce: Director & Sr. Professor constitutes a committee comprising of one external examiner and three/four internal examiners for the viva-voce.
+The three/four internal examiners shall comprise of one senior professor (Chairperson), one/two faculty members and one programme co-ordinator.
 The committee members independently evaluate the performance of the students in the viva-voce and assign their grades.
 To arrive the final viva-voce grade, the average of the evaluation of the members is considered.